suhaim/cookie-tracker/README.md

 # Cookie Tracker Extension

 This is a simple Google Chrome extension that tracks cookies and their sizes on every page visited.
-The extension displays the cookie name, size, and URL where the cookie was added or updated.
+The extension displays the cookie name, size, timestamp and URL where the cookie was added or updated.
 Users can also download the cookie data as a CSV file and clear the tracked cookie data.

 ## Installation